oracle/docker-images/OracleGoldenGate/README.md

 - Oracle GoldenGate 12.3.0.1.4 Microservices for Oracle
 - Oracle GoldenGate 18.1.0.0.0 for Oracle
 - Oracle GoldenGate 18.1.0.0.0 Microservices for Oracle
+- Oracle GoldenGate 19.1.0.0.2 for Oracle
+- Oracle GoldenGate 19.1.0.0.2 Microservices for Oracle

 To build the images, use the [dockerBuild.sh](dockerBuild.sh) script or follow the instructions for manually building an image.